andykallian/pvsneslib/Sprites.md

 You have two ways to move a sprite.
 You can use the **oamSet()** function and changing the x and y coordinates and you can also use the **oamSetXY()** function with only 3 parameters : **id** (hum, remember how to handle it now, 0, 4 , 8 and so on ;-) ), x and y coordinates.

-Of course, if you need to change also the fliping of the sprite, use the **oamset** function, like we do in the animated sprite example.
+Of course, if you need to change also the flipping of the sprite, use the **oamset** function, like we do in the animated sprite example.

 ```c
 	// Wait for nothing :P